Department of Energy unveils blueprint for quantum internet in event at University of Chicago

 In February of this year, DOE National Laboratories, universities and industry met in New York City to develop the blueprint strategy of a national quantum internet, laying out the essential research to be accomplished, describing the engineering and design barriers, and setting near-term goals.

-The U.S. Department of Energy joins leaders from government and science at a July 23 event at the University of Chicago, ‘Launch to the Future: Quantum Internet.’
-(Video courtesy of the University of Chicago)
+The U.S. Department of Energy joins leaders from government and science, including UChicago Prof. Juan de Pablo (pictured above), at a July 23 event at the University, entitled ‘Launch to the Future: Quantum Internet.’
+(University of Chicago video)

 “The Department of Energy is proud to play an instrumental role in the development of the national quantum internet,” said U.S. Secretary of Energy Dan Brouillette.
 “By constructing this new and emerging technology, the United States continues with its commitment to maintain and expand our quantum capabilities.”